hiralketanshah/adobe-jlr/ui.apps/src/main/content/jcr_root/apps/jlr/components/contentcard/v1/contentcard/README.md

 <!-- Jaguar Component -->
-Content Block Container (v1)
+Content Card (v1)
 ====
-Content Block Container component written in HTL.
+Content Card component written in HTL.

 ## Features

-* Content Block Container are a versatile component used in a variety of ways on DX.
+* Content Card are a versatile component used in a variety of ways on DX.

 ### Use Object
-The Content Block Container component uses the `com.jlr.core.models.ContentBlockContainerModel` Sling model as its Use-object.
+The Content Card component uses the `com.jlr.core.models.ContentCardModel` Sling model as its Use-object.

 ### Edit Dialog Properties
-The following properties are written to JCR for this Content Block Container component and are expected to be available as `Resource` properties:
+The following properties are written to JCR for this Content Card component and are expected to be available as `Resource` properties:

 1. `./headerCopy` - defines the title for the component.
 2. `./bodyCopy` - defines the body copy for the component.